DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 * have some teaching experience, and would benefit from training and mentoring for a professional teaching qualification leading to automatic [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts)

-* are already a teacher, but not eligible for to apply to the Teaching Regulation Agency or for assessment only QTS
+* are already a teacher, but not eligible to apply for QTS through the Teaching Regulation Agency or assessment only

 ## Six reasons to apply for iQTS